 Women’s Mobilization Monday is March 27, 2017, at the NCGA in Raleigh.
-Two events are planned at the NC General Assembly – a press conference at 3pm and another event at 6:30pm.
+Two events in three parts are planned at the NC General Assembly – a press conference at 3pm and gathering in the 1000 court of the NCGA at 6:30pm, and sitting in the NC House Chamber gallery at 6:50pm in order to be formally recognized during the evening session.
 Read more at “ERA Update (Two State Strategy!) and ERA Events.”

 Also recognizing that on March 22, 2017, the state of Nevada ratified the Equal Rights Amendment (ERA), 45 years to the day after it was passed by Congress and sent to states!
 This is big exciting news for women who want a permanent guarantee of basic human rights for women locked in the US Constitution.

 Sunday, March 26, 2017, Equal Means Equal screening and discussion in Durham.
 2-5pm.
 Read more about it at “Why We Need ERA – Event in Durham on 3/26/17.”

 Friday, August 26, 2016, in Manteo: Equal Means Equal documentary showing with a panel discussion.
 The documentary showing begins at 4pm sharp, so please arrive by 3:45pm.
 More at Manteo Showing of Equal Means Equal.